 There was a time when I had to control the live images from eight ARRI Amira cameras at the same time.
-In the beginning, I was thinking to do this by using eight LUT boxes.
+In the beginning, I was thinking of doing this by using eight LUT boxes.
 However, I felt like there must be a more fun way to do this, and a new idea crossed my mind.
 The idea was to use in-camera grading and control the looks with PocketControl.
-We didn’t have enough time for off-line editing, so we controlled the eight cameras remotely.
+We didn’t have enough time for offline editing, so we controlled the eight cameras remotely.
 The eight cameras recorded all the look metadata with the media.
 DaVinci then opened everything already graded, and that worked very well, just with PocketControl.
 This solution saved us a lot of time and costs.

 My idea worked out successfully, and that moment became an unforgettable experience in my DIT life!

 Many thanks to Takeshi for sharing these insights into his setup with us!